QueenieCplusplus/VPC/README.md

        ping -c 3 <Enter managementnet-us-vm's internal IP here>
        // This should not work as indicated by a 100% packet loss!

+ > start from step 4:

+create VM with its NICs.